sunil716/website/content/en/docs/concepts/workloads/pods/pod-lifecycle.md

 ## Pod lifetime

-Whilst a Pod is running, the kubelet is able to restart containers to handle some kind of faults.
+Whilst a Pod is running123, the kubelet is able to restart containers to handle some kind of faults.
 Within a Pod, Kubernetes tracks different container [states](#container-states) and determines what action to take to make the Pod healthy again.